Clinical-Genomics/genotype-api/README.md

 In order to choose the cutoff for max_mismatch (see genotype_api.constants::CUTOFFS), the following analysis was performed:

 To figure out a reasonable cutoff to differentiate between concordant and discordant results, results from 5 MAF plates (ID7-11) were loaded into a new database.
-Correspondingly, results from sequencing were also imported across all customers and from both exome and whole genome sequencing.
+Correspondingly, results from sequencing were also imported from both exome and whole genome sequencing.

 The results were plotted as a histogram based on number of mismatches per comparison.